dr-aheydari/ScientificComputing-Math233/README.md

 Contains all labs for the course, either in parts or complete (marked at the end of each script with `#Par` or `#Fin`, respectively)

 ### Projects:
-Includes the final project for the course, which is about smart batching of data in deep learning via `CUDA` on multiple GPUs (more details to come in the near future)
+Includes the final project for the course, which is our *mass-conservative finite-volumes* method for evolving geometries.

 ## Usage: